AudioKit/AudioKit/docs/Packages/DunneAudioKit.md

 `<group>lokey=72 hikey=80 pitch_keycenter=72
 <region> sample=C5.wv`

 `lokey` and `hikey` allows us to use one sample to map to multiple keys or MIDI notes. `pitch_keycenter` tells us where to center the key or MIDI note for the sample.
 In these two lines, we are assigning the sample `C5.wv` to MIDI notes (or keys) 72 *through* 80.
-The sampler will pitch shift the sample in order to accomdate the higher/lower notes.
-Be aware that small amounts of pitch shifting will be hard to descern, but anything past a Perfect 5th (7 semitones) will start to exhibit pitch shifting artifacts.
+The sampler will pitch shift the sample in order to accommodate the higher/lower notes.
+Be aware that small amounts of pitch shifting will be hard to discern, but anything past a Perfect 5th (7 semitones) will start to exhibit pitch shifting artifacts.
 Check out more information on [`lokey` and `hikey`](https://sfzformat.com/opcodes/hikey), and [`pitch_keycenter`](https://sfzformat.com/opcodes/pitch_keycenter).

 **IMPORTANT**